About the Author

 As a leader of your business, you are a trusted subject matter expert.
 Your customers, staff, and even industry peers rely on your expertise.
 You share your knowledge with customers on the phone and in person.
 You dedicate time to teaching and training employees, and maybe you have even "nurtured" customers with helpful content on your business website.

-Now it’s time to use your knowledge to expand your network of valuable allies and friends.
+If you haven't done so by now, it's time to use your knowledge to expand your network of valuable allies and friends.
 Form connections and build communities with people who have shared interests, need your expertise, products, and services, and can promote your business online.

 Here are five ways to make your social platforms work for your business:

-You’re a business owner or manager, but you’re not just representing your products and services.
+2. Develop your unique persona.
+You're a business owner or manager, but you're not just representing your products and services.
 Your personality and expertise are assets that add value to your company.
 Indeed, YOU are someone that your market can embrace, and they will love your company even more when they do.

 But what is your personality?
 Are you insightful, witty, or humorous?
 Are you a passionate advocate for a better way of doing things?
 Are you an industry innovator who is always a step ahead of your peers?
 Ask yourself these questions to identify your persona and use your photograph in virtual communities like Facebook Groups to invite people to connect with you.